C-NASIR/distributed-rate-limiter/docs/overview.md

 **Redis Pub/Sub**

 - A fast message bus
-- Broadcasts invalidation events to all instances in all regions
+- Broadcasts invalidation events to all instances in all regions (in-memory by default)

 **The Rule Cache**

 - Needs to stay in sync with the database
-- Updated via two mechanisms: fast (invalidation) and slow (full sync)
+- Updated via three mechanisms: immediate local writes on admin requests, fast invalidation, and slow full sync

 ---